JonathanCen/Spam-or-Ham/README.md

 # Spam or Ham 📧

 Spam or Ham is a program that detects whether an email is considered spam or "ham".
 The dataset for this project was provided from [UCI Machine Learning SMS Spam Collection Dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).
 This repository contains implementations of two different machine learning models a naive Bayes classifier and a neural network with the purpose of determining which model would be a better fit for the task.
-The nerual network is a simple perceptron model with a binary step activation function.
-From my implementations, I determined the naive Bayes classifier generalizes to the data set a lot better than the simple neural network, because in the [sample_results.txt](https://github.com/JonathanCen/Spam-or-Ham/blob/main/sample_results.txt) we can observe that when the neural network trains for 100 iterations it is able to achieve 100% accuracy on the training data, but doesn't perform as well on the test data in comparison to the naive bayes model.
+The neural network is a simple perceptron model with a binary step activation function.
+From my implementations, I determined the naive Bayes classifier generalizes to the data set a lot better than the simple neural network because in the [sample_results.txt](https://github.com/JonathanCen/Spam-or-Ham/blob/main/sample_results.txt) we can observe that when the neural network trains for 100 iterations it is able to achieve 100% accuracy on the training data but doesn't perform as well on the test data in comparison to the naive Bayes model.

 ## Getting Started